 4. Phoenix Park

-If you’re up for it, most of Dublin is walkable.
-Just throw a raincoat in your bag, so you’ll be prepared for the random rain showers and you’ll be set!
+If you’re up for it, Dublin is very walk-able.
+Just make sure to dress in layers, wear comfortable shoes, and throw a raincoat in your bag so you’ll be prepared for the unpredictable weather and you’ll be set!

-Here is the official tourist site for Dublin with many tips for exploring the city.
-There is also an official Visit Dublin app available to download for free, which is helpful when navigating the city.
+When you’re ready to plan your own trip to Dublin, make sure to check out the official tourist site for Dublin with many tips for exploring the city and to see what will be going on while you’re there.
+They also have an official Visit Dublin app available to download for free, which is helpful when navigating the city.